 If you do develop this infection, there are effective ways to treat BV:

 • Antibiotics: BV is typically treated with antibiotics prescribed by a healthcare provider, which can be taken orally or applied as a vaginal cream or gel.
+They are not generally 100% effective, so paying attention to other ways to improve your vaginal flora is important.

 • Probiotics: Some studies suggest that probiotics, which help restore the balance of good bacteria in the body, can help treat Bacterial Vaginosis.
 Consult your healthcare provider before starting any probiotic supplements.